braj29/smart-resume-builder/README.md

 # Smart Resume Builder

-Generate grounded, tailored resumes from a job description and a PDF resume using Gradio, OpenAI, and LaTeX templates.
+Generate grounded, tailored resumes from a job description and a PDF resume using Gradio, OpenAI or Hugging Face models, and LaTeX templates.
 Suitable for local runs or Hugging Face Spaces.

 ## Features
 - PDF parsing with `pdfplumber` and `pymupdf` fallback
-- Strict, evidence-backed JSON extraction via OpenAI
+- Strict, evidence-backed JSON extraction via OpenAI or Hugging Face Inference API
 - Tailoring step that rewrites bullets without fabrication and reports missing items
 - Two LaTeX templates (modern single-column and classic two-column)
 - Streamlit UI with API key storage (keyring preferred), template selector, and export buttons